Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Related Work

 \section{Related Work}

+The results on epidemiological studies is vast and here we focus on the literature that is most relevant to our work on Covid-19 and similar strategies.

-Our work closely resembles several recent papers on cyclical strategies~\cite{karin2020adaptive,alon2020covid,ely2020rotation}.
+Our work closely resembles several recent papers on cyclical strategies~\cite{karin2020adaptive,alon2020covid,EGS21} and alternating strategies~\cite{M21}.
 A typical cyclical strategy parameterized by $1\le k<14$ views 14 days as one work cycle and stipulates that the population works for $k$ days followed by $14-k$ days of lockdown.
 Our work is complementary to their works.
 The key difference is that our group scheduling mechanisms benefit significantly from the reduced number of contacts owing to the partitioning of the population whereas the cyclical mechanisms typically do not.
-Moreover, our approach to modeling the economic impact is much simpler than the works by~\cite{alon2020covid,ely2020rotation} and quite likely to be more intuitive and easy for policy makers to reason about and compare alternatives.
+Moreover, our approach to modeling in-person activity is much simpler than the works by~\cite{alon2020covid,EGS21} which model economic impact and quite likely to be more intuitive and easy for policy makers to reason about and compare alternatives.

-We note that~\cite{karin2020adaptive} briefly discusses a staggered form of cyclical strategies.
-Apart from being primarily focused on typical cyclical strategies,~\cite{karin2020adaptive} do not provide any careful trade off analysis with respect to the impact on the economy.~\cite{alon2020covid} provides a detailed model that studies the trade off between the effectiveness of typical cyclical strategies and the economy.
+A number of works study specific mechanisms that resemble our work, but few provide the trade off analysis between productivity and infection spread that is crucial for policymakers.
+For example,~\cite{karin2020adaptive} briefly discusses a staggered form of cyclical strategies.
+In \cite{M21}, the authors focus their efforts on an alternating quarantine mechanism whereby they partition the population into two groups and schedule activities alternating each week between the two groups.
+Being primarily focused either on typical cyclical strategies~\cite{karin2020adaptive} or alternating quarantine~\cite{M21}, neither of these works analyze the trade off with respect to productivity and the rate at which the disease spreads. ~\cite{alon2020covid} provides a detailed model that studies the trade off between the effectiveness of typical cyclical strategies and the economy.
 However, we believe that our group scheduling mechanisms can provide significantly better trade off.
 There has been a flurry of recent works like~\cite{acemoglu2020multi,brotherhood2020economic,eichenbaum2020macroeconomics} that study other mechanisms like social distancing and targeted lockdowns in the context of their related economic impact.